 When we write the genitive form, the -s comes at the end when we talk about people:

 However, you can also write

 When we talk about things, we use the genitive form with of:

 As we have seen in another blog post, the -ing form, the present continuous, indicates that something is going on just for the moment.

+I’m writing an email on the balcony (momentarily).
 He writes articles for monthly magazines (a regular activity).

+He is living in France (temporarily).
 I live in Sweden (Sweden is my home country).

 To say that someone is only temporarily in a place, the verb stay is often used.

 He is staying at a small hotel in Lyon.

 Non-native speakers of English whose mother tongue only has the present simple sometimes tend to overuse the present continuous when they speak English, since they believe that to be the common form.
 Even if they intend to convey a permanent state, they may say or write sentences such as the following (for the use of the asterisk read at the end of this text):